muarshad01/GoLang_Web_Dev/17_understanding-net-http-package.md

 }
 ```

 -- Note: Any other type which has ServeHTTP(ResponseWriter, *Request) method is also of type Handler.
+So, we have at lest two types, a primary type ...implementing "implicitly" an an interface...so, a secondly type.

 ***